Pennsylvania State Court

 Charitable Contributions

-Additionally, Pennsylvania members have donated to our National Charities—the amount shown is for the two-year period June 1, 2016 through May 31, 2018.
+Additionally, Pennsylvania members have donated to our National Charities.

-- North American College $2,150.00 They are an "educational institution in Rome, Italy that forms seminarians for priestly ministry in the dioceses of the United States and elsewhere".
+- North American College They are an "educational institution in Rome, Italy that forms seminarians for priestly ministry in the dioceses of the United States and elsewhere".
 This is also a State-sponsored fundraiser through the Spiritual Intentions Mass Cards.
+Once there, select Court and District Deputy Forms.

 About the PA State Court

-Pennsylvania's State Court was chartered in Corry, Pennsylvania on October 28, 1911 and today has 63 courts under her umbrella.
-Our first Campus Court, Our Lady of Loretto #2702, was instituted on November 22, 2015.
+Pennsylvania's State Court was chartered in Corry, Pennsylvania on October 28, 1911 and today has 56 courts under her umbrella.

 Pennsylvania is graced to have the oldest court in The Order within her boundaries, that of Court Columbia #2 in Meadville, Pennsylvania.